amenesik/terraform-provider-amenesik/README.md

 - category: this property indicates the name of the Amenesik Enterprise Cloud service provision type.
 - region: this property indicates the name of the region and will be used in conjunction with the category property value for cloud provider region selection.
 - param: this property allows application specific supplimentary parameters to be passed to the application instance during its startup.

+Management of the deployment of this APP instance would be performed using the standard terraform command:

+    $ terraform plan
+    $ terraform apply
+    $ teraform show
+    $ terraform destroy

+from the folder containing the application configuration file.

 ## Beam
 This resource type will be used to manage the BEAM description documents of your complex, multi-cloud, business application.